JorisAR/portfolio/content/posts/UniversityProjects.md

 ---
 title: 'University Projects'
 featured_image: '/images/UniversityProjects/collage.png'
-description: "A diverse selection of Computer Graphics projects."
+description: "A diverse selection of (primarily) Computer Graphics projects."
 date: "2024-08-01"
 ---

 I started studying at TU Delft in september 2020, and I have worked on many projects for courses since then.
 This is a collection of my proudest work related to computer graphics from my time at university.
-All other projects listed on my portfolio were made in my free time.
+All other projects listed on my portfolio were made on my own, in my free time.

 ## Pizzicato